bastienho/WoPP/README.md

 # WoPP
-Root starter plugin template for WordPress
+Root starter template for a WordPress Plugin

 Start populating this plugin by a few search & replace: